kalib-talofa/lub-island/GAME_DESIGN.md

 - **Energy:** Spent on all daytime actions.
 Determines how much the player can do each day.
 - **Charm:** Gates dialogue choices.
 Higher charm unlocks smoother/flirtier responses.
 See Dialogue System.
 - **Performance:** Affects challenge mini-games.
-Higher performance = easier Coconut Catch (slower fall speed, wider catch radius).
+Higher performance stat is available to dialogue conditions but the Egg Spoon Race uses relationship-based drop chance, not the performance stat directly.

 ---